tpitale/legato-ex/README.md

   between(start_date, end_date) |> # first date range for the query
   between(another_start_date, another_end_date) |> # adds subsequent date ranges
   order_by(:pageviews, :descending) |>
+  segment(-3) |>
 Request.all |>
 Report.as(ExitReport)
 ```

 If you'd like to use relative dates, I suggest trying `timex`.
+`segment` with an integer will clear any segments, cannot be mixed with dynamic segments.